CKohwo/data-ingestion-lab/README.md

-# Data Intelligence Ingestion Lab
+# ADIP Ingestion Lab

-This repository documents the evolution of a foundational **Data Ingestion Engine**,
+This repository documents the evolution of a foundational **ADIP Ingestion Engine**,
 starting from a single-page scraper and scaling into a modular, automated, and API-integrated ingestion system.

 Each level represents a new layer of capability — reflecting my personal evolution in